ffilz/nfs-ganesha/src/doc/man/ganesha-core-config.rst

    unique between ganesha nodes and file write verifier. if 0 is supplied server boot epoch time in seconds will be used

+Max_Allowed_Locks_Percent(uint32, range 0 to 50, default 45)
+    Max Locks percentage that could be acquired out of the System FD Limit.
+    Each Locks would correspond to reserving a State FD, which is not tracked by the global FD LRU and can't be reaped as well.
+    This value is configured in percentage, with max of 50%, which can be disabled in runtime by setting to Zero, but changing percentage needs Ganesha restart, as it's derived out from the System FD Limits

 Parameters controlling TCP DRC behavior:
 ----------------------------------------